Federated Learning via Variational Bayesian Inference: Personalization, Sparsity and Clustering

-Then, we consider a variant named sFedBayes to sparsify the initialization of BNNs by assuming all the parameters follow the Bernoulli-Gaussian distribution, which also achieves {\em minimax optimal} convergence rate of the average generalization error in the sparse case.
+Then, to accelerate the inference procedure, we develop a variant named sFedBayes that sparsifies the structure of BNNs by assuming all parameters follow a Bernoulli–Gaussian distribution.
+In this setting, pFedBayes can be viewed as a special case of sFedBayes when the sparsity level is one, and an appropriate sparsity achieves a favorable trade-off between inference efficiency and model performance.
+Theoretical analysis further shows that sFedBayes attains the {\em minimax optimal} convergence rate of the average generalization error in the sparse regime.

 Next, we present a clustered Bayesian federated learning algorithm named cFedBayes to address the extreme statistical diversity among clients.
 Different from pFedBayes, which updates only one global distribution, the server in cFedBayes updates several global distributions and each client chooses the best distribution that matches its private data from the global distributions in each round.
-Theoretical analysis indicates that cFedBayes has a tighter generalization error rate than pFedBayes.
+Theoretical analysis indicates that cFedBayes provides cluster-level adaptive generalization guarantees, rather than a single overall bound across all clients as in pFedBayes.

 Finally, we provide the corresponding stochastic gradient algorithms for the three proposed methods by updating the clients' distributions and the global distribution alternatively.
 Then we make the performance comparisons with other advanced approaches under heterogeneous datasets with different sizes.
 Extensive experiments demonstrate that the proposed methods perform better than current advanced algorithms in the presence of heterogeneous and limited data.
 In addition, simulations show that sparsification can improve test accuracy.